-Larry says our favorite quote of the class “you have been trained for years to write garbage”!
+Then, Larry says our favorite quote of the class, which is “you have been trained for years to write garbage”!
 It sucks.

 No, you read it because it’s relevant to you.
-In other terms, you pay with your time and attention, which are precious skills these days.
+In other words, you pay with your time and attention, which are precious skills these days.

 How to learn how to write effectively

-Start with the problem your audience is having that you can help with.
-What is it about that it’s important?
+Start with a problem your readers have that you can help with.
+What makes it important?
 Why should they care?
 Does that inconsistency cost them anything?
-Persuasion depends on what they doubt and not on what you think it’s cool.
+Persuasion depends on what they doubt and not on what you think is cool.

 The introduction is a quick version of why they are wrong, according to you.
-Because you might have proven to them that your work is valuable to them, they will continue reading your post.
+Because you might have proven that your work is valuable to them, they will read your post.

-Definition or explanation is not important.
+Defining or explaining things is not necessary.
 You are writing to people who already know this stuff.
-Skip explaining things and adding a background to the text.
+Skip explaining things and adding background sections.

-Learn their rules, their code.
 Every community has its code.
+Learn their code and rules.
 A code is a set of words that communicates value to a group.
-Create a word list with their code and use them in your writing.
-Without using their own words, you are very unlikely to create value and to be persuasive.
+Create a word list with their code and use it in your writing.
+Without using their own words, you are very unlikely to create value or to be persuasive.